 Given its rich history, it’s no surprise that this warm-season crop has become a mainstay in the kitchen.

-Fried, sautéed, baked, breaded, stuffed, or roasted, this versatile edible can easily serve as the main dish or stand alone as a side.
+Fried, sauteed, baked, breaded, stuffed, or roasted, this versatile edible can easily serve as the main dish or as a side.

-With so many varieties to choose from and a number of ways to include them in a meal, eggplant makes a great addition to any summer vegetable garden.
+With so many varieties to choose from and a number of ways to include them in your menus, eggplant makes a great addition to any summer vegetable garden.

 Keep reading to learn how to grow this summer-loving beauty for yourself.

-If you’re hoping to grow eggplant from seed, you’ll want to start them indoors 8 to 10 weeks before the average last frost date in spring for your area.
+If you’re going to grow your own from seed, you’ll need to start them indoors eight to 10 weeks before the average last frost date in spring for your area.

-Sow seeds in moistened seed starting mix, just 1/4 inch deep, and keep soil moist.
+Sow seeds in moistened seed starting mix, just quarter of an inch deep, and keep soil evenly moist but not waterlogged.

-Germination can take a while to occur if the soil temperature is below 80°F, so your best bet is to invest in a heating mat.
+Germination can take a while to occur if the soil temperature is below 80°F, so you may wish to invest in a heating mat.

 It will also help to cover seed trays or containers with plastic wrap to retain heat and moisture.

-If the soil is warm enough, germination should occur within ten days.
-Seeds will germinate as long as the soil is at least 60°F, but you’ll be waiting for a while.
+If the soil is warm enough, germination should occur within 10 days.
+Seeds will germinate as long as the soil is at least 60°F, but you may be waiting up to 21 days.

 Anything below 50°F and plants will noticeably suffer, and a bout of frost will take them out altogether.

-For this reason, you’ll want to wait until temperatures are consistently warm, around 70°F, to move them outdoors.
+For this reason, you’ll want to wait until air temperatures are consistently warm, at least 65°F, to move seedlings or nursery starts outdoors.

 Raised beds are a great option because the soil warms up faster.
-In the beginning of the season, you can also lay black plastic over the soil to get the temperature up.
+At the beginning of the season, you can also lay black plastic over the soil to get the temperature up.

 Eggplants grow well in containers, too.
-Use a 5-gallon container for each plant and fill with moistened organic potting mix.
+Use a five-gallon container for each plant and fill with moistened potting mix.

 You’ll want to use a slow-release, balanced fertilizer at the time of planting and supplement throughout the season.

-Also keep in mind that containers dry out faster, so you will need to water frequently.
+Also keep in mind that soil in containers dries out faster than in the garden, so you will need to water more frequently.